 - Simplified administration.
 Simply put, it’s just easier to oversee one election instead of multiple elections.
 There are less dates to deal with; less voter rosters to keep straight; less testing to do; and less bouncing around the election administrative area to set things up.

-- It simplifies the voting experience for the voter.
+- Simplify voting.
+The experience for the voter is simpler when passing through only a single ballot.
 And above all else, that really is what it’s all about.
 It’s much simpler for a voter to login one time and make a single pass through a ballot, than to have to repeat the process multiple times for multiple elections.

 While many clients recognize when their voter roster needs to be subdivided into subsets for a single election, fewer think to use the same tools for doing that as a way to consolidate multiple elections into one.
 But the reasons above, and especially the final one, are compelling enough to warrant serious consideration and perhaps even some bylaw revision if necessary in order to take this approach.